brodyking/mu/BUGS.md

   - This is due to the fact that tracks are stored as objects, not ids, inside of playlists.
   - Planned fix is to only store ID's, and reference the track dict stored by the client.
 - [x] Playlist list is not auto focused on app startup.
-- [ ] App crashes if skip is spammed
+- [x] App crashes if skip is spammed
+- [ ] Clicking on album in now playing doesn't complete an actual search
+- [ ] Clicking on favorite button in now playing doesn't favorite